The CPHRNB Awards of Excellence are celebrated every two years to recognize New Brunswick’s leaders in Human Resources.

 Review General Rules and Regulations listed on this page

-Step Two - CPHRNB Awards of Excellence Nomination Submission
+Step Two - CPHRNB Awards of Excellence Application/Nomination Submission

-Click the appropriate button below to submit your nomination:
+Click the appropriate button below to submit your application/nomination:

-- You will need to create a separate login account for each nomination you make.
+- You will need to create a separate login account for each application/nomination you make.

 - Once you create an account you will be able to login and edit/save the submission until you click the Submit button.
-Once a nomination has been submitted it will be considered final and no changes may be made.
+Once an application/nomination has been submitted it will be considered final and no changes may be made.

-- In the event that there is a problem with the submission process, be sure to save your nomination in a Microsoft Word document before you begin.
+- In the event that there is a problem with the submission process, be sure to save your application/nomination in a Microsoft Word document before you begin.

 Any questions regarding the online submission form should be directed to: